Vahablotfi/ukraine-war-public-opinion-nlp/README.md

 Planned structure of this repository:

-├─ README.md # High-level overview of the project
+├─ README.md # High-level overview of the project.
-├─ REPORT.md # Detailed markdown report
+├─ REPORT.md # Detailed markdown report.
-├─ requirements.txt # Python dependencies
+├─ requirements.txt # Python dependencies.
 │
 ├─ data/
 │ ├─ raw/ # Raw data files (not tracked or with samples)